 Dirty ductwork or a clogged air filter can reduce your air conditioner’s airflow.
 It can also force your system to shut down before your home reaches the desired temperature to prevent overheating and damage.
 You should have any problems repaired before they can waste energy or force you to replace expensive equipment.

-Bruce Thornton Air Conditioning is an Amana Advantage Specialist with over 50 years of experience.
+Bruce Thornton Air Conditioning (BTAC) is an Amana Advantage Specialist with over 50 years of experience.
 We can help you prevent problems like short-cycling and keep your HVAC system in excellent condition.
 Call us anytime at 806-589-1014 for outstanding service from our knowledgeable technicians.

 Image provided by Shutterstock